-The main purpose of after hours routing is to handle calls differently in business and non-business hours.
+The main purpose of after-hours routing is to handle calls differently for business and non-business hours.

-By contrast, the MightyCall implementation is full-featured ‘business hours’ routing.
-It means that you can set absolutely different routing plans for business and non-business hours, including:
+MightyCall understands the feature’s value, and our implementation is a full-featured ‘business hours’ routing.
+This means that you can set different routing plans for business and non-business hours, including:

 - different greeting messages,